Tuvan language: Tuvan Latin

 The Latin-based alphabet for Tuvan was devised in 1930 by a Tuvan Buddhist monk, Mongush Lopsang-Chinmit (a.k.a.
 Lubsan Zhigmed).
+This project was proposed based on the German alphabet, albeit with a modified letter order.
+In this proposed system, all vowels were placed first (10 letters), followed by consonants (18 letters).
+This order is characteristic of the classical Mongolian script.
+Moreover, the pronunciation of several letters underwent significant alteration.

 A few books and newspapers, including primers intended to teach adults to read, were printed using this writing system.
 Lopsang-Chinmit was later executed in Stalinist purges on 31 December 1941.

+In the USSR, Aleksandr Palmbach, Yevgeny Polivanov, and Nicholas Poppe were engaged in the development of the Tuvan Latinized alphabet.
+These researchers utilized the so-called New Turkic Alphabet as a foundation for their work.
+New Turkic Alphabet was designed with the intention of facilitating unification of writing systems among all Turkic peoples.
+In early 1930, the Tuvan alphabet was finalized and officially introduced on June 28, 1930, by a decree of the TPR government.
+The approved Tuvan alphabet was as follows:

 The letter Ɉ ɉ was excluded from the alphabet in 1931.

 Examples

 By September 1943, this Latin-based alphabet was replaced by a Cyrillic-based one, which is still in use to the present day.
 In the post-Soviet era, Tuvan and other scholars have taken a renewed interest in the history of Tuvan letters.

 Transliteration

 For bibliographic purposes, transliteration of Tuvan generally follows the guidelines described in the ALA-LC Romanization tables for non-Slavic languages in Cyrillic script.
 Linguistic descriptions often employ the IPA or Turcological standards for transliteration.